ChinmayRen/sar-colorization/README.md

 - **Output**: 256x256x3 (RGB image)
 - Skip connections between encoder and decoder layers

+- What the U-Net architecture does is:
+  - It's design allows for "skips" or connections between the downsampling & upsampling layers, which allows the model to retain many low-level features such as colors or textures(extremely important for the purpose of our model)
+  - It also allows for retention of high level features since the image shall not lose those features while undergoing the process of colorization.
+  - And ultimately, it allows the generator to learn the mapping from grayscale (or L channel) to the colorized image (RGB)

 ### Discriminator

 The discriminator follows a PatchGAN architecture: